Compelling ReLU Networks to Exhibit Exponentially Many Linear Regions at Initialization and During Training: Related Work

-Infinitely wide neural networks are known to be universal function approximators, even with only one hidden layer \citep{HORNIK1989359}, \citep{cybenko1989approximation}.
-Infinitely deep networks of fixed width are universal approximators as well \citep{NIPS2017_32cbf687}, \citep{math7100992}.
-In finite cases, the trade-off between width and depth is often studied.
-There are functions that can be represented with a sub-exponential number of neurons in a deep architecture which require an exponential number of neurons in a wide and shallow architecture.
-For example, \citet{telgarsky2015representation} shows that deep neural networks with ReLU activations on a one-dimensional input are able to generate triangle waves with an exponential number of linear segments (shown in figure 1 as T(x)).
-The way this network functions is as follows: Each layer takes a one dimensional input on $[0,1]$, and outputs a one dimensional signal also on $[0,1]$.
+Infinitely wide neural networks are known to be universal function approximators, even with only one hidden layer \citep{HORNIK1989359,cybenko1989approximation}.
+Infinitely deep networks of fixed width are universal approximators as well \citep{NIPS2017_32cbf687,math7100992}.
+In finite cases, one may study trade-offs between width and depth to assess a network's ability to approximate (learn) a function.

+Notably, there exist functions that can be represented with a sub-exponential number of neurons in a \textit{deep} architecture, yet which require an exponential number of neurons in a \textit{wide and shallow} architecture.
+For example, \citet{telgarsky2015representation} shows that deep neural networks with ReLU activations on a one-dimensional input are able to generate symmetric triangle waves with an exponential number of linear segments (shown in Figure \ref{fig:tri-waves} as the ReLU network $T(x)$).
+This network functions as follows: each layer takes a one-dimensional input on $[0,1]$, and outputs a one-dimensional signal also on $[0,1]$.
 The function they produce in isolation is a single symmetric triangle.
-Together in a network, each layer feeds its output to the next, performing function composition.
-Since each layer converts converts lines from 0 to 1 into triangles, it doubles the number of linear segments in its input signal, exponentially scaling with depth.
-Our networks will employ a similar strategy to this one, we will allow for the peaks of the individual layers to occur anywhere on $(0,1)$ rather than fixing them to be 0.5.\\*
+Together in a network, each layer inputs its output to the next, performing function composition.
+Since each layer converts lines from 0 to 1 into triangles, it doubles the number of linear segments in its input signal, exponentially scaling with depth.

-Many papers since have sought to broaden the class of functions that can make exponential use of depth. \citet{YAROTSKY2017103} and \citet{DBLP:journals/corr/LiangS16} construct $y = x^2$ on $[0,1]$ with exponential accuracy by using triangle waves.
-To produce their approximation, start with $y=x$, then subtract $T(x)/4$, followed by $T(T(x))/16$, etc...
-Figure 1 graphs the convergence of the approximation to $x^2$ and the convergence of their derivatives.
-This approximation technique intuitively feels very fundamental to how ReLU networks operate, so we would like to use modified triangle waves to generalize it, seeing if it can represent a greater array of one-dimensional convex curves.
-It is particularly interesting that the derivative of the $y=x^2$ approximation approaches $y = 2x$ in the infinite depth limit.
-Convergence in the derivative is a sufficient but not necessary condition for convergence to a function, so we place a particular emphasis on investigating the relative importance of this property in ReLU-based approximations.\\*
+The same effect can be achieved with non-symmetric triangle waves \citep{huchette2023deeplearningmeetspolyhedral} (or any shape that sufficiently ``folds'' the input space \citep{NIPS2014_109d2dd3}).
+Our reparameterization strategy (Section \ref{sec:reparameterization}) focuses on non-symmetric triangle waves.